badesuoz/badesuoz/README.md

 ## 🧠 About Me

-I am a software engineering student who enjoys working on **data-focused projects**,
+I am a 3rd year software engineering student who enjoys working on **data-focused projects**,
 **AI-powered systems**, and **websites**.

 I like breaking complex problems into simple, logical solutions and building systems that answer the question: